DPMM FC

-Duli Pengiran Muda Mahkota Football Club (His Royal Highness the Crown Prince of Brunei Football Club in English, commonly known as DPMM FC) is a professional football club based in Bandar Seri Begawan, Brunei.
+Duli Pengiran Muda Mahkota Football Club (English: His Royal Highness the Crown Prince of Brunei Football Club; abbrev: DPMM or Brunei DPMM) is a professional football club based in Bandar Seri Begawan, Brunei Darussalam.
+The club plays in the Malaysia Super League, the top tier of Malaysian football, after previously entering the Singapore Premier League from 2009 to 2025.
+DPMM is owned by the Crown Prince of Brunei, Prince Al-Muhtadee Billah.

 The club played in the Brunei Premier League in the early 2000s, winning the league title in 2002 and 2004.

-The club then decided to play in Malaysia, and joined the Malaysian Premier League as a foreign-based team in for the 2005–06 season.
-They won promotion to the Malaysian Super League (the top tier of Malaysian football) at the end of their first season in Malaysian football, and then finished 3rd and 10th in the following two season in the Super League.
+DPMM then decided to play in Malaysia, and joined the second-tier Malaysian Premier League as a foreign-based team in for the 2005–06 season.
+They won promotion to the Malaysian Super League (the top tier of Malaysian football) at the end of their first season in Malaysian football, and then finished 3rd and 10th in the following two season in the Malaysia Super League.
 The club then left the Malaysian league and joined Singapore's S.League for the 2009 season.
-They won the Singapore League Cup, but were forced to withdraw from the league competition five games before the end of the season after FIFA suspended the Football Association of Brunei Darussalam for government interference in its affairs, thus barring teams from Brunei from taking part in overseas competitions.
+They won the Singapore League Cup in their first season in Singapore, but were forced to withdraw from the league competition five games before the end of the season after FIFA suspended the Brunei Football Association for government interference in its affairs, thus barring teams from Brunei from taking part in overseas competitions.
 All the club's league results for 2009 were therefore expunged.
-At the end of the suspension, they re-entered the S.League and won the title in 2015, just after a near-miss in 2014.
+At the end of the suspension, they re-entered the S.League and won the league title in 2015 and 2019.
+They have returned to the Malaysia Super League starting from the 2025–26 season.

-DPMM FC is owned by the Crown Prince of Brunei, Prince Al-Muhtadee Billah, who previously played as a goalkeeper for the team.

 History

-Beginnings in Brunei
+Beginnings in Brunei (1994–2004)

-DPMM FC started out as a college team in 1994, before being officially established as a commercial club in 2000.
-After being the most successful team in college-level football in Brunei, most of the team's talented players joined DPMM FC when it became a commercial team and the club became stronger and more established.
+DPMM started out as a college team in 1994, before being officially established as a professional club in 2000.
+After being the most successful team in college-level football in Brunei, most of the team's talented players joined DPMM when it became a professional.

 The club enjoyed considerable success in Brunei's domestic competitions in the early-2000s, winning the Brunei Premier League in 2002 and 2004, the Brunei FA Cup in 2004, and the Brunei Super Cup in 2002 and 2004.